LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Ring buffers are well suited for applications with variable data rates and minimise the need for complex memory management.
 The buffer can be read out by command and the result of the measurement is sent to the host.
 Each sensor measurement result is transmitted from the buffer to the host together with a time stamp and a sequential number.
 This ensures that in a multi-sensor setup with several sensors.
-The measurements are synchronized \ref{sensor-syncronisation-interface} in time and are not out of sequence or drift.
+The measurements are synchronized in time and are not out of sequence or drift.

 ### Communication Interface